-- (q) Reflects the pro forma income tax adjustment related to this offering assuming a combined state and federal tax rate of 26%. - (r) The weighted average shares outstanding used to compute basic and diluted net income per share for the fiscal year ended January 2, 2021 have been adjusted to give effect to the issuance of shares of common stock issued in this offering used to repay outstanding principal under the First Lien Term Facility and Second Lien Term Facility, as if such issuance had occurred on December 29, 2019.
+(j) Reflects the pro forma income tax adjustment related to this offering that has been determined using a combined state and federal tax rate of %.

+(k) The weighted average shares outstanding used to compute basic and diluted net income per share for the fiscal year ended January 2, 2021 have been adjusted to give effect to the issuance of shares of common stock in this offering, as if such issuance had occurred on December 29, 2019.